omunroe-com/navewiki/List-of-languages-that-compile-to-JS.md

 * [Lively Kernel](http://www.lively-kernel.org/) – smalltalk/squeak-like development environment in the browser.
 See also [Avocado](http://avocadojs.com/), built on top of it.
 * [Little Smallscript](https://github.com/ympbyc/LittleSmallscript) Little Smalltalk to JavaScript translator.
 * [SqueakJS](https://bertfreudenberg.github.io/SqueakJS/) Squeak VM in Javascript
+* [PharoJS](https://github.com/bouraqadi/PharoJS) PharoJS is a [Pharo](http://pharo.org/) to JavaScript compiler and infrastructure for remote test and debugging.
+The goal is to enable developing apps in [Pharo](http://pharo.org/) while deploying them on top of a JavaScript engine.

 #### C/C++